Toyota Yaris: If the vehicle battery is discharged

 When connecting the jumper cables, ensure that they do not become entangled in the cooling fans or belt.

-REPLACEMENT With the cowl top side panel removed.
-REMOVAL INSTALLATION Temporarily install the new parts and measure each part of the new parts in accordance with the body dimension diagram. ...
+REPLACEMENT With the floor side rail front panel removed.
+REMOVAL INSTALLATION Temporarily install the new parts and measure each part of the new parts in accordance with the body dimension ...